 By the way, Kayan women weren’t the only humans kept in zoos.

 I knew that Westerners still traveled to the communities where Kayan people live to see them “in their natural habitat” (sarcasm) and I’ve argued previously that this is a case of racial objectification.
 I had no idea, however, that we still featured them as grotesque curiosities.
 Ripley’s Believe It or Not!: “Proudly freaking out families for over 90 years.”
-Taking that tradition thing really seriously, I guess.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Taking that tradition thing really seriously, I guess.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.